gappeah/ASCL1-Neurogenesis-GABA-Neurons/README.md

 ### Data Processing

-The project required extensive preprocessing of genomic data:
+The project required extensive preprocessing of genomic data in Galaxy Server:
 - **Quality Control**: FASTQC was used to assess the quality of RNA-Seq data, identifying and removing low-quality sequences with tools like trimmomatic.
 - **Alignment**: HISAT2 was used to align the cleaned RNA-Seq reads to the reference genome (GRCh38.p13) to generate aligned read counts.
 - **Quantification**: Transcript expression was measured using RPKM (Reads Per Kilobase of transcript per Million mapped reads) and quantified with tools like StringTie.